Celine Dion On Not Wanting To Record ‘My Heart Will Go On’

 Where was Celine at midnight on Thursday ?
 Celebrating the release of ‘Courage’ with wonderful fans at Lips in New York City.
 Thanks for an amazing time! – Team Celine .
 Où était Céline à minuit jeudi ?
 Elle célébrait la sortie de son album « Courage » avec ses merveilleux fans au Lips à New York City.
 Merci pour l’incroyable soirée ! – Team Céline . ???? : Eric Lagg

-The song famously became the theme song for the film Titanic in 1997 and became one of the best-selling singles in pop history, shifting over 18 million copies worldwide.
-On February 28, 1998, the track debuted at No. 1 on the U.S. Billboard Hot 100 and helped the Titanic soundtrack enjoy a 16-week run at No. 1 on the U.S. Billboard 200 album chart, per People.
-“My Heart Will Go On” was taken from her chart-topping 1997 studio album, Let’s Talk About Love, which also achieved success on the Billboard charts.
+However, the song famously became the theme song for the film Titanic in 1997, as well as one of the best-selling singles in pop history, selling over 18 million copies worldwide.
+On February 28, 1998, the track debuted at No. 1 on the U.S. Billboard Hot 100 and helped the Titanic soundtrack enjoy a 16-week run at No. 1 on the U.S. Billboard 200 album chart, according to People.
+“My Heart Will Go On” was taken from Celine’s chart-topping 1997 studio album, Let’s Talk About Love, which also achieved success on the Billboard charts.

-At the 1998 Academy Awards, it went on to win Best Original Song and a Grammy Award for Record of the Year.
+At the 1998 Academy Awards, it went on to win Best Original Song.
+It also won a Grammy Award for Record of the Year.

-In the same interview with Andy, Dion explained to Andy that she has remained single since the passing of her Rene but is keeping everything open when it comes to finding someone new.
+In the same interview with Andy, Celine explained that she has remained single since the passing of her husband but is keeping everything open when it comes to finding someone new.

-After there being speculation that she was dating one of her dancers, Pepe Munoz, Celine shut down the rumors explaining that Munoz is gay and that they are just good friends.

-However, Celine did reveal that if she was to get herself a new man, she would go on Cohen’s show to talk about it.
+Celine shut down the rumor that she was dating one of her dancers, Pepe Munoz, explaining that Munoz is gay and that they are just good friends.
+However, Celine did reveal that if she was to get herself a new man, she would go on Andy’s show to talk about it.

-Last week, Dion released her first album since the death of Angelil, Courage, which reflects on her life over the past few years.
+Last week, Celine released her first album since the death of Rene.
+The album, Courage, reflects on her life over the past few years.